 “Free from pride and delusion, having conquered the evil of attachment, ever devoted to the Supreme Self, their desires completely stilled, liberated from the pairs of opposites known as pleasure and pain, the undeluded reach that Immutable Goal: Liberation.”
 Bhagavad Gita 15:5

 You alone have the power to free yourself from the chains of attachment.
 Continue your daily meditation practice.
 As the chains dissolve, desires will fall away.
-Bondage will disappear.
+You will be free.

-If you have any experience of personal bondage, attachment, or freedom, please share in the comments below.
+If you have any personal experience of suffering, attachment, or freedom, please share in the comments below.